Lightning-AI/pytorch-lightning/docs/source-pytorch/advanced/model_parallel.rst

 =======================================

 Cutting-edge Lightning strategies are being developed by third-parties outside of Lightning.

 If you want to try some of the latest and greatest features for model-parallel training, check out the :doc:`Colossal-AI Strategy <./third_party/colossalai>` integration.

+Another enabler for training script to be used for single-GPU, multi-GPU, and multi-node training, check out the :doc:`Horovod Strategy <./third_party/horovod>` integration.

 ----